„The best way to predict the future is to create it.“Â

 In this module, you will be given the opportunity to…

-- explore key concepts of teacher agency and teacher leadership, with a focus on how influence and leadership can emerge through everyday actions rather than formal roles,
+- explore key concepts of teacher agency and teacher leadership with a focus on how influence and leadership can emerge through everyday actions rather than formal roles,

-- apply principles of teacher agency, leadership, and collaboration by working through realistic school-based scenarios and making decisions that contribute to meaningful change.
+- apply principles of teacher agency, leadership and collaboration by working through realistic school-based scenarios and making decisions that contribute to meaningful change.

-- reflect on your own approaches to leadership and agency, considering how your choices affect school culture, collaboration, and job satisfaction.
+- reflect on your own approaches to leadership and agency, considering how your choices affect school culture, collaboration and job satisfaction.

-- identify and practise job crafting strategies that help you proactively shape your work in ways that support engagement, wellbeing, and professional growth within your own school context.
+- identify and practise job crafting strategies that help you proactively shape your work in ways that support engagement, well-being and professional growth within your own school context.

-How to work on this Learning Module – Instructions
+How to work on this Learning Module?

-How to work on this Learning Module – Instructions
+How to work on this Learning Module?

 Whether you are working on this module individually or in a group, you will encounter several reflection and transfer questions.